-8.8 Errors in transactions made during Confirmation
+9.8 Errors in transactions made

 The greatest of care must be taken to avoid making errors when sending Confirmation decisions to UCAS.
 The provider that has made the error is responsible for taking action to correct it.
-During the embargo period UCAS will not change the decision; this is to ensure the information in Track and the online Confirmation letter are consistent.

 It is your responsibility to contact: